 Heroin is one of the powerful yet illegal street drugs derived from morphine.
 In an article published by the National Institute on Drug Abuse last March 2018, more than 115 die every single day due to misuse and overdose of opioids, a record number that also reflects statistical data on heroin deaths 2017.

-Basically, due to the strong nature of the drug, sellers and dealers cut heroin using different materials.
-To ‘cut’ the drug means to add certain other drugs that are less toxic or harmful so as to make the seller get more of the drug sold out.
+To ‘cut’ the drug means to add certain other drugs that are less toxic or harmful to make the seller get more of the drug sold out.
 To cut heroin is more like to make alcohol less strong by watering it.
-The only difference may be that heroin cut is mostly associated with dangerous substances as compared to alcohol ‘cut’.
-And since heroin comes in white powder, it may easily be ‘cut’ with other materials and it still passes as pure heroin.
-After cutting, the end product is normal between a white and brown powder.
+The only difference may be that heroin cut is mostly associated with dangerous substances as compared to alcohol ‘cut.’
+And since it comes in white powder, it may easily be ‘cut’ with other materials, and it still passes as pure form.
+With such quality, in most cases, the price of heroin does not change even after cutting.

 - Powdered milk

 - Crushed painkillers (bought over-the-counter)

 - Laundry detergent

 - Rat poison

 Adulterants Versus Diluents – What Is the Difference When Cutting Heroin?